thefanclub/dd-utility/README.md

 - Backup and Restore IMG files to memory cards and hard drives.
 - Install and Restore compressed disk image files on the fly.
 Supported file formats: IMG, Zip, GZip and XZ.
 - Backup and compress disk image files on the fly in ZIP format to significantly reduce the file size of backups.
-- Drag and Drop Backup and Restore (OS X only)
+- Drag and Drop Backup and Restore.
+(OS X only)
 - Ideal for flashing IMG files to SD Cards for use with Raspberry Pi, Arduino,  BeagleBoard and other ARM boards.

 <h2>Requirements</h2>